DevNathi/Employee-Intranet/README.md

 ## RestFul API
 ### Nuget Packages
-- Swagger - to document and test the API (!Note - This needs to be removed for Production )
+- Swagger - to document and test the API (!Note - This needs to be disabled for Production )
 - SQL Client - to open the connection to the DB and execute queries.
 - Dapper - to map our Model properties with the query parameters instead of passing Primitive Data types.